ateterycz/226-FinalProject/README.md

 # CSC 226 Web Database Applications - FinalProject

-A prototype webpage for a simulated car dealership.
+A prototype web application for a simulated car dealership.

 The database stores all car, order and authentication information used throughout the webpages.